News

 • Recyclability: Many can be made from recycled fibers and are recyclable.

-Disadvantages of Needle Punched Nonwovens
+Disadvantages of Needle-Punched Nonwovens

 • Limited Fine Filtration: Not as effective as meltblown fabrics for capturing very fine particles.